LAS VEGAS - Jimmie Johnson needed luck to win a week ago in California. In Las Vegas, a city of chance, he didn't need any help at all.

 The win was the 49th victory of Johnson's career and fourth at Las Vegas.

 The call was made at the last second for Gordon to come in, and Letarte changed just two tires to get Gordon back on track before the competition.
-Knaus called for four tires in a decision that put Johnson in fourth place on the restart.
+Knaus called for four tires in a decision that put Johnson in fourth on the restart.